Turning Green Waste into Black Gold: A Step-by-Step Guide to Setting Up Your Home Compost

 Composting is a natural process, but it helps to monitor the temperature and appearance of your pile.
 A properly maintained compost pile will heat up as it decomposes, reaching temperatures of 55-70°C. If the pile smells bad or remains cool, it may need more airflow or a better balance of materials.

-Step 6: Harvest your compost
+Step 6: Harvest the finished compost

 After a few months of decomposition, your compost will transform into a dark, crumbly material with an earthy smell.
 This is your black gold that will feed your garden!
 Remove any larger, undecomposed materials and then spread the compost around your plants as a natural fertilizer and soil conditioner.